 Probes 24 through 26 were placed in the above-mentioned areas.
-The analysis indicates conditions that are respectively suitable for standing, standing, and walking, annually, in the existing setting.
-With inclusion of the Proposed Development, probe 24 realised a slight increase in windiness, relative to the existing, probes 25 and 26 realising a slight, likely imperceptible improvement.
-During the summer months, the points are suitable for standing and during the shoulder seasons the ratings vary from walking to standing depending upon the wind directionality and velocity.
-The results as tested represent comfort conditions that can reasonably be expected improved to levels suitable to the respective areas' intended purpose through development of an appropriate Public Park and Central Amenity Area landscape plan.
+The analysis indicates conditions that are respectively suitable for standing annually, in the existing setting.
+With inclusion of the Proposed Development probe locations 25 and 26 realised a slight, likely imperceptible, improvement.
+During the summer months, points 25 and 26 are suitable for sitting and point 24 suitable for standing, but at the transition to sitting.
+During the shoulder seasons the ratings vary with point 25 suitable for sitting and points 24 and 26 suitable for standing, but again at the transition to sitting.
+The results as tested included hard landscape design features that were sufficiently large to incorporate into the model under test.
+The represented comfort conditions can reasonably be expected to improve to levels suitable to the respective areas' intended purpose through incorporation of an appropriate Public Park and Central Amenity Area landscape plan that will be addressed at the Site Plan Approval stage.